Ryan Oishi

 with a more melancholy air:

-a technical piece,
+a visceral, technical piece,

 for example,

-described a new chess opening called “The Humuhumunukunukuapuaʻa”.
+describing a new chess opening called “The Humuhumunukunukuapuaʻa”.

-It was named for the fish’s infamously
+It was named after the fish’s infamously

 tough skin,

-and involved the asymmetric sacrifice
+involved the asymmetric sacrifice

-the rare exchange of queens.
+an inexplicable, almost reckless exchange of queens.

 The goal, it seemed,